Introduction

 - Origin: France.

-- Flavor: Rich and nutty, with a slightly fruity undertone.
+- Flavor: Rich and nutty, with slight fruity and caramelized undertones that develop more as it ages.

-- Texture: Dense and creamy, with excellent melting qualities.
+- Texture: Dense and creamy, offering an excellent melt that makes it ideal for cooking.

 3. Beaufort Cheese